krishnashekarreddy/krishnashekarreddy/README.md

 - 👋 Hi, I’m @krishnashekarreddy
-- 👀 I’m interested in Automation testing
+- 👀 I’m interested in new Automation technologies
-- 🌱 I’m currently learning Mobile and Security testing
 - 💞️ I’m looking to collaborate on Testing technologies
 - 📫 How to reach me krishnashekarreddy@gmail.com